STANFORIS/SaaS/README.md

 The platform is designed as a multi-tenant SaaS ecosystem with:

-* Sectorized microservices (agriculture, health, energy, transport, finance, education, etc.)
+* Sectorized microservices (National Digital Twin.)
 * Flutter frontends (mobile, web, PWA) as both clients and local micro-hubs
 * Rust microservices for secure, high-performance business logic
 * Event-driven communication (MQTT for device layer, Apache Kafka as system bus)